takemobiteam/takemobi-test.github.io/docs/index.md

 ## When Bookings Get Planned

 - When a booking comes in via the Kinesis stream, it gets ingested but not planned until the "planning window" for the relevant destination.
 - The planning window varies by destination.
 For many destinations, the planning window begins 7 days prior to the date of the transfer, and ends 24 hours before the transfer.
 - During the planning window for a particular destination & operation date, we check every 5 minutes if there have been any changes to bookings or flights.
-If we do see changes, we do a replan including all the bookings for the destination & operation date.
+If we do see changes, we do a replan including the changed bookings as well as all related bookings that could conceivably be planned on the same trip (same destination, same operation date).
-- If a booking is locked, it will not be replanned.
+- If a booking is locked, it will not be replanned as part of regular planning.
+- nce the planning window ends for a particular destination & operation date, regular planning no longer affects those bookings.
+However, changes to bookings or flights will have the following effects:
+  - If a booking changes, the booking will be dropped from the trip and the trip's schedule will adjust as needed.
+The changed booking will no longer be assigned to a trip, and will need to be assigned to a trip via an API call (either triggering a replan, or assigning to a specific trip directly).
+  - If a flight changes, all bookings involving that flight will be dropped from their trips, and those trips' schedules will adjust as needed.
+Those bookings will no longer be assigned to trips, and will need to be assigned to trips via an API call (either triggering a replan, or assigning to a specific trip directly).
+  - **Question for Jacob: is this true even if the change to booking or flight is minor, e.g. 5 min delay?**

 ## Where The Planning Window is Specified